 This pattern is common in the aging prostate, regardless of predisposing hormonal factors.
 Independent from any other cause, their prostate undergoes fibrosis and collagen deposition.
 As a result, the prostate lobes and the central portion start to grow.

 At the microscope, they have thicker collagen bundles that accumulate over time.
 When such a deposition is at the midpoint of the prostatic urethra, it usually causes lower urinary tract symptoms, as described above (9).

 Besides these independent factors associated with aging, we have steroid hormone changes as described above.
 Testosterone levels decrease, estrogen levels remain the same, and the estrogen to testosterone ratio increases.

 Aging and hormonal changes are common in all men as a predisposing factor for BPH.
 However, there is also epidemiologic data that suggest a possible genetic predisposition as well.
-For example, some studies indicate that BPH is more common in black males.
+For example, some studies on enlarged prostate causes indicate that BPH is more common in black males.

 That’s why a study published in the American Journal of Epidemiology evaluated family history and its relationship with BPH.
 Moreover, the study assessed the growth of the prostate and the severity of the urinary symptoms.

 The authors report that most patients have a mild risk of developing severe urinary symptoms.
 Sometimes no risk at all.
 But when they have a family history of prostate enlargement, the risk increases by 1.3 times.
 The relationship is more robust if this relative was younger than 60 years at the moment of the diagnosis.
 It is also stronger for brothers with prostate enlargement as compared to fathers.

 In other words, if you have brothers or a father with prostate enlargement, you’re most likely having the same thing.
 The symptoms are more likely to be moderate or severe, and you need to look after your prostate.
 That’s the only way to prevent severe symptoms and the consequences of prostate enlargement.